-Josh Stewart grew up in White Oak Borough, a small community in southeastern Allegheny County near a bend in the elbow of the Youghiogheny River.
+Josh Stewart grew up in White Oak Borough, a small community in southeastern Allegheny County near the elbow of the Youghiogheny River.
 After his first year of college, he came out to his parents and siblings.
 A period of emotional bumps followed, but acceptance and love prevailed, with strengthened relationships as a result.
 Fast-forward several years: Josh and his husband, Charles, now happily live in Baldwin Borough with their young son, Thatcher.
 And as for the larger community?

-Josh collaborates with business leaders across the company to help educate and coach employees on core concepts and best practices, and connect all employees with the diversity and inclusion strategy.
-He also provides oversight for the company’s 10 diversity and inclusion councils, and is president of “PNC Proud-Pittsburgh,” the bank’s Lesbian, Gay, Bisexual,Transgender and Allies (LGBTA) Employee Business Resource Group, which creates LGBTA employee, customer and employee initiatives for the southwestern Pennsylvania market.
+After several years in Consumer Lending, Josh found the intersection where passion and profession collide.
+Taking on a role as Diversity and Inclusion Manager, Josh spent several years collaborating with business leaders across the company to help educate and coach employees on core concepts and best practices, and connect all employees with the diversity and inclusion strategy.
+He also provided oversight for the company’s 10 diversity and inclusion councils, and served as the inaugural president of PNC Proud-Pittsburgh, the bank’s Lesbian, Gay, Bisexual,Transgender, Queer and Allies (LGBTQA) Employee Business Resource Group, which creates LGBTQA workforce, workplace and marketplace initiatives for the southwestern Pennsylvania market.

-“Diversity and inclusion is a journey.
-It is important to acknowledge that not every interaction I’ve had throughout my life has been as welcoming and inclusive as it could be,” he says.
-“But there is always an opportunity to learn and share.
+“Diversity and inclusion is a journey and must be woven into everything we do.
+And there’s still work to be done,” he says.
+“It is important to acknowledge that not every interaction I’ve had throughout my life has been as welcoming and inclusive as it could be.
+But there is always an opportunity to learn and share.
 I remind myself to always ‘meet people where they are.’
 Only when we do this respectfully can we begin to change hearts and minds.”